-Trump to nominate Shanahan for top Pentagon post
+Trump to nominate former Boeing executive Patrick Shanahan for top Pentagon post

-WASHINGTON (AP) — President Donald Trump on Thursday said he will nominate Patrick Shanahan to be his second secretary of defense.
+WASHINGTON — President Donald Trump on Thursday said he will nominate Patrick Shanahan to be his second secretary of defense.
 Shanahan, a former Boeing executive, has been leading the Pentagon as acting secretary since Jan.
 1, a highly unusual arrangement for arguably the most sensitive Cabinet position.

 “Acting Secretary Shanahan has proven over the last several months that he is beyond qualified to lead the Department of Defense, and he will continue to do an excellent job,” White House press secretary Sarah Sanders said in a statement.